Jacksonmcguire/fetch-take-home/README.md

 ![Node](https://img.shields.io/badge/node.js%20-%2343853D.svg?&style=for-the-badge&logo=node.js&logoColor=white)
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)
 ## Summary
-A webapp that allows a user to create an account
+A webapp that allows a user to create an account with the following data: name, email, occupation, state, and password
 ## Setup
 1. Fork (optional) and clone down this repository to a directory of your choice
 2. <code>$ cd</code> into the repo